Datawheel/canon/packages/cms/README.md

 1. **data** - without data, no visualization can be drawn!
 To provide data, set the `data` key inside of the returned _Object_ to either a _String_ URL or an _Array_ of data objects.
 You can also provide an optional callback function for URLs as the `dataFormat` key, which will allow you to transform the loaded data in any way necessary for the visualization (like calculating a "share" percentage based on the total data returned).

 2. **type** - you also need to defined what type of visualization to draw, such as a BarChart or a LinePlot.
-You can provide any D3plus visualziation class name as a _String_ to the `type` key of the return Object, as well as a few custom HTML based visualizations that come packages with the CMS (like `"Table"` and `"PercentageBar"`).
+You can provide any D3plus visualziation class name as a _String_ to the `type` key of the return Object, as well as a few custom HTML based visualizations that come packages with the CMS (like `"Table"` and `"Graphic"`).
 Check out [the code](https://github.com/Datawheel/canon/blob/master/packages/cms/src/components/Viz/Viz.jsx#L14) to see the most current list of exports, as well as reference the [d3plus docs](http://d3plus.org/docs/).

 3. **visualization configuration** - once the CMS knows the data to use and which visualization to render, you need to tell it a little bit about your data.
 For example, if creating a Bar Chart of salaries over time, you need to tell which keys in your data objects to use for each axis.
 Each visualization has slightly different requirements (like `{x: "Salary", y: "Year"}` in this case), and the d3plus [examples](http://d3plus.org/examples/) is probably the best place to familiarize yourself wit this syntax.